 Help for Diabetes in Seniors

-The best thing you can do for a senior with diabetes is control the diabetes, thus preventing diabetes-related dementia.
+The best thing you can do for a senior with diabetes is to control the diabetes, thus preventing diabetes-related dementia.
 However, if you are a loved one or caregiver of someone living with both diabetes and dementia, take extra care to watch for signs of confusion and ensure they are taking their prescribed medication at the appropriate times.

 Eating healthy, exercising, and weight control are all excellent places to start to control diabetes in seniors — and ways you can help seniors not become confused by diabetes.
 If your loved one is unable to exercise, increasing any of their physical activity by even a small amount can have huge benefits.
 Make sure they eat well-balanced meals suitable to a senior’s nutritional needs.

 Another great way to help diabetes in seniors is by talking to your loved one’s doctor about simplifying their diabetes treatment as much as possible.
 Simplifying a diabetes treatment plan can help in two ways.
 First, it can make it much easier for your loved one to remember and complete the steps of treatment.
 Second, simple plans can take the focus off of glucose targets and put it on a balanced lifestyle.
 There is a fine line between maintaining quality of life and requiring frequent, intensive care.
-Diabetes can make seniors confused, which makes gentle but constant attention to state of mind absolutely essential.
+Diabetes can make seniors confused, which makes gentle but constant attention to their state of mind absolutely essential.